davidgasquez/talks/practical-data.md

 # Practical Data Science

-A talk to share some realities, failures and learnings in the data science space.
+Failures and learnings from my time in the data world.

 ## Motivation

 People talk about their shiny new algorithm or how much a new set of parameters improved the accuracy of a complex Neural Network.
 I'd say that's the easy part about working with data.

-This talk focus on the rest of the pipeline, sharing challenges and mistakes I encountered.
+This talk focus on the rest of the work needed to tune the parameters.
-The talk contains some of the ideas I wish to have read or hear myself when starting to work in data science.

 ## Outline

 ### Warning

-- The talk is biased from my experience
+- The talk is biased from my experience.
 - Theory != Practice.
-Tips shared here will be difficult to implement!
+Tips shared here won't be easy to implement!
 - The data landscape is evolving really fast.
-Some advices shared here might work when is already deprecated

 ### Why

 - Data talks are mostly algorithm focused
-- Working with data is not easy
+- Working with data is tricky
 - I made some mistakes I want to share

 #### Kaggle Issue